ZisongXu/trackObjectWithPF/README.md

-# Physics Based Particle Filtering
+# Physics Based Particle Filtering (PBPF)

-This is the official implementation of our paper "Real-Time Physics-Based Object Pose Tracking during Non-Prehensile Manipulation".
+This is the official implementation of our paper "Tracking and Control of Multiple Objects \\ during Non-Prehensile Manipulation in Clutter".

-**Abstract:** We propose a method to track the 6D pose of an object over time, while the object is under non-prehensile manipulation by a robot.
-At any given time during the manipulation of the object, we assume access to the robot joint controls and an image from a camera.
-We use the robot joint controls to perform a physics-based prediction of how the object might be moving.
-We then combine this prediction with the observation coming from the camera, to estimate the object pose as accurately as possible.
-We use a particle filtering approach to combine the control information with the visual information.
-We compare the proposed method with two baselines: (i) using only an image-based pose estimation system at each time-step, and (ii) a particle filter which does not perform the computationally expensive physics predictions, but assumes the object moves with constant velocity.
-Our results show that making physics-based predictions is worth the computational cost, resulting in more accurate tracking, and estimating object pose even when the object is not clearly visible to the camera.
+**Abstract:** We propose a method for 6D pose tracking and control of multiple objects during non-prehensile manipulation by a robot.
+The tracking system estimates objects' poses by integrating physics predictions, derived from robotic joint state information, with visual inputs from an RGB-D camera.
+Specifically, the methodology is based on particle filtering, which fuses control information from the robot as an input for each particle movement and with real-time camera observations to track the pose of objects.
+Comparative analyses reveal that this physics-based approach substantially improves pose tracking accuracy over baseline methods that rely solely on visual data, particularly during manipulation in clutter, where occlusions are a frequent problem.
+The tracking system is integrated with a model predictive control approach which shows that the probabilistic nature of our tracking system can help robust manipulation planning and control of multiple objects in clutter, even under heavy occlusions.

 # Supplementary Video: